 He opened his weary eyes exploring the room for a little peace.
-They fell directly on the incomplete canvas which it didn’t help much.
+They fell directly on the incomplete canvas which didn’t help much.
 He shifted them to the door, then to the table where he noticed the pouch of Madam Linda on its surface.
 It jumped to him the idea to take a look at the tavern and meet Madam Linda there while using the excuse of returning her pouch…

 Walking down the road, Rokah sentimentality surfaced like a tiny piece of wood, not harmful but irksome.
 Madam Linda will certainly prepare a cup of warm milk for him.
 Then they will chat a little about the last hot topics that entice the resident's interest.
 With that, the tension built in his mind and body will ooze bit by bit on the pulses of the conversation.

-He wondered if it was Okay to tell her about his nearing departure, only to withstand her reaction.
+He wondered if it was okay to tell her about his nearing departure, only to withstand her reaction.
 He just wanted to revive the feeling of being important to somebody, even for a transitory, short period of time.
 Still, Leaving silently in parallel with the winter cold breeze was his sole and best option.

 The big wooden door was locked.
 Regardless of how much a force he used, it won’t open.
 He never recalled a time when the tavern was out of the service.
 It was always open, day and night.
 He gave up on pushing the door brainlessly and rested his two palms on the door.
 His head tilted toward the muggy soil while he closed his eyes.
-The strong liquor smell sent an arching wave of shiver belittled his frame.
+The strong liquor smell sent an arching wave of shivers belittled his frame.
 He rushed for the auxiliary door where the kitchen and the storehouse were located.
 However, it was also locked.

 Rokah wanted to talk to them, maybe they knew why the tavern is closed, but he changed his mind when he saw them retreating peacefully.

 He asked himself ¨ didn’t they find the closing of the tavern without a prior notification weird? ¨.
-But since they retreated in peace, he thought that he was the one who was over thinking the matter of tavern being closed.
+But since they retreated in peace, he thought that he was the one who was overthinking the matter of tavern being closed.